 Therefore, we have developed the functionality monitoring the performance of campaign(s) and at the moment when the campaign meets the criteria for Smart Bidding, it switches automatically!
 To this day we successfully managed to fully automatize more than 1200 campaigns through accounts of our clients, where the percentage of conversion rate has significantly increased, while the CPA (Cost Per Acquisition) has dropped drastically.

 For product campaigns, for example, you can set up a strategy focusing on clicks and enhanced CPC.
-You may use this basic strategy until you reach enough conversions to run Smart Bidding called ROAS in your AdWords account, though it is recommended to have more than 15 conversions in the last 30 days.
+You may use this basic strategy until you reach enough conversions to run Smart Bidding called ROAS in your AdWords account with minimum 50 conversions in the last 30 days.

 Not enough conversions?
 How to optimize?